 - make friends and learn to get along with others as equals

 Play is important to us because it is such an integral aspect of child and adolescent development.

 The beauty of free age mixing is that it promotes growth for all members of the community.
-When younger and older students freely-associate, learning accelerates.
-The younger students are exposed to more advanced skills and knowledge often leading them to observe and engage in more complex tasks.
-Older students act as role models developing leadership skills and a sense of responsibility for others.
+When younger and older children freely-associate, learning accelerates.
+The younger ones are exposed to more advanced skills and knowledge often leading them to observe and engage in more complex tasks.
+Older children act as role models developing leadership skills and a sense of responsibility for others.
 The staff also add to this age-mixing magic by taking on many roles as friends, advisors and facilitators with the ultimate goal of promoting an environment where each child can flourish.